Safed: Political decline, attacks and natural disasters

 The Druze again attacked the Jews of Safed in 1656.
 During the power struggle between Fakhr al-Din's heirs (1658–1667), each faction attacked Safed.
-In 1660, in the turmoil following the death of Mulhim, the Druze destroyed Safed with only a few of the former Jewish residents returning to the city by 1662.
-Safed Sanjak and the neighboring Sidon-Beirut Sanjak to the north were administratively separated from Damascus in 1660 to form the Sidon Eyalet, of which Safed was briefly the capital.
+In the intra-communal turmoil among the Druze following the death of Mulhim, the 1660 destruction of Safed targeted the Jews there and in Tiberias; only a few of the former Jewish residents returned to the city before 1662.
+Survivors relocated mainly to Sidon or Jerusalem.

+Safed Sanjak and the neighbouring Sidon-Beirut Sanjak to the north were administratively separated from Damascus in 1660 to form the Sidon Eyalet, of which Safed was briefly the capital.
 The province was created by the imperial government to check the power of the Druze of Mount Lebanon, as well as the Shia of Jabal Amil.

-As nearby Tiberias remained desolate for several decades, Safed gained the key position among Galilean Jewish communities.
-In 1665, the Sabbatai Sevi movement is said to have arrived in the town.
-In the 1670s, the account of the Turkish traveler Evliya Çelebi recorded that Safed contained three caravanserais, several mosques, seven Sufi lodges and six public bathhouses.
-The Red Mosque was restored by Safed's governor Salih Bey in 1671/72, at which point it measured about 120x80 ft, had all masonry interior, a cistern to collect rain water in the winter for drinking and a tall minaret over its southern entrance; the minaret had been destroyed before the end of the 17th century.
+As nearby Tiberias remained desolate for several decades, Safed gained a key position among Galilean Jewish communities.
+In 1665, the Sabbatai Sevi movement arrived in Safed.
+In the 1670s, the account of the Turkish traveller Evliya Çelebi recorded that Safed contained three caravanserais, several mosques, seven zawiyas, and six hammams.
+The Red Mosque was restored by Safed's governor Salih Bey in 1671/72, at which point it measured about 120x80 ft, had all masonry interior, a cistern to collect rainwater in the winter for drinking and a tall minaret over its southern entrance; the minaret had been destroyed before the end of the 17th century.